 The process for a buyer lifecycle would include a seamless flow between acquiring and pitching your product, successful sales, and establishing customer loyalty.
 This is a very broad process, and each step constitutes its own detail.

 All these sub-processes have a set of procedures and protocols that need to be adhered to in order to achieve the best results.

 The procedures involved in buyer lifecycles are too many to count; however, a broad summary is as follows:

 Process management automation has become an integral part of businesses today.
 It helps with saving manpower and time spent on executing repetitive tasks.

-To that end, Hubbler provides a highly customizable no-code platform for designing your own automation tool according to your needs.
+To that end, Hubler provides a highly customizable no-code platform for designing your own automation tool according to your needs.
 Without writing any code at all, you can deploy a full-fledged process automation solution within a matter of hours.